-London - No specific damage.
+- London No specific damage.
 (S)

-Ottawa - No specific damage.
+- Ottawa No specific damage.
 (8)

-5. Our Eastern European stations pose a unique problem when we consider public exposure.
+- 5. Our Eastern European stations pose a unique problem when we consider public exposure.
 Station is recovering from operating for almost fifty years in an undeclared status.
 During the last three years we have managed, with much effort, to begin the establishment of good working relations with the host government and internal/external services.
 As a result, the station has recently begun some very sensitive and high-level bilateral operations.
 These obviously depend upon the good will citizenry came of age in an of the host service.
-The atmosphere in which distrust of intelligence services in general, and the CIA in particular, was thoroughly ingrained.
-That distrust lingers in the public's mind even today.
+The atmosphere in which distrust of intelligence services in general, and the CIA in particular, was thoroughly ingrained. distrust lingers in the public's mind even today.
 Exposure of our station's previously undisclosed presence and operational activities during the Cold War will necessarily raise questions about our activities then, and almost certainly lead to further

+SECRET

+inquiry about our present relationship.
+It is doubtful that our relationship, and certainly our very sensitive operations, could withstand the resulting public debate.
+The existence of Station, past and present, cannot be surfaced at this time without serious damage to national security.
+(S)
-6. Public acknowledgment of our stations in Managua, San Jose, Panama City, San Salvador, Santo Domingo, Buenos Aires, Lima, Santiago, and Montevideo would not further damage our operational capabilities in a specific sense.
-Overall, any release of information about a clandestine service breeds distrust in professionalism

-7. We receive significant national collection systems support from which affects national system collection efforts against Tier IA targets throughout Asia.
+- 6. Public acknowledgment of our stations in Managua, San Jose, Panama City, San Salvador, Santo Domingo, Buenos Aires, Lima, Santiago, and Montevideo would not further damage our operational capabilities in a specific sense.
+Overall, any release of information about a clandestine service breeds distrust in professionalism and will put future operations at risk.
+(S) - 7.
+We receive significant national collection systems support from which affects national system collection efforts against Tier IA targets throughout Asia.
 We would jeopardize this by releasing the presence of our station to the public. is a special case in that there is continuing disagreement regarding our station.
 We should not complicate the current "Spy Mania" atmosphere in There have been two incidents regarding our presence in during the present year.
 Any further disclosure would exacerbate the tension and create an untenable operational atmosphere for our station and personnel.
-(8)

-8. Public acknowledgment of a station in would be a problem for the U.S. Government.
+(8) - 8.
+Public acknowledgment of a station in would be a problem for the U.S. Government.
 U.S. and foreign relations are always delicate; the Government is very sensitive to perceived slights to its national sovereignty, and public acknowledgment of a station would prove embarrassing to the Government which in turn could ask that the station be closed.
 If the station were closed or significantly downsized, it would affect a large number of important intelligence collection operations.
-(S)

-9. Public acknowledgment of a station in would be a problem for vis-à-vis its neighbor. and share a border which means the Government must act with some prudence regarding its relations with The Government would almost certainly respond very negatively to a public acknowledgment of a station in and might well engage in harassment/sabotage/terrorist actions in to show its displeasure.
-If the Government should ask that our station be closed, the U.S. Government would lose a capability to collect on stability, and Islamic extremism.
-(S)

-10. Public acknowledgment of a station in would be a vis-à-vis its Islamic fundamentalist problem for population. like so many countries with a majority Muslim population, has a growing Islamic fundamentalist problem, and Islamic fundamentalists are frequently opposed to the U.S. in general and the Agency in particular.
-Public acknowledgment of a could cause its Islamic fundamentalist station in population to react negatively and demand that our station be closed.
+(8) - 9.
+Public acknowledgment of a station in would be a problem for vis-à-vis its neighbor. and share a border which means the Government must act with some prudence regarding its relations with The Government would almost certainly respond very negatively to a public acknowledgment of a station in engage in harassment/sabotage/terrorist actionshow its displeasure.
+If the Government we capability to collect on ons in to ment should ask that Islamic extremism.
+(8) stability, and 10.
+Public acknowledgment of a station in would be a problem for vis-à-vis its Islamic fundamentalist population. like so many countries with a majority Muslim population, has a growing Islamic fundamentalist problem, and Islamic fundamentalists are frequently opposed to the U.S. in general and the Agency in particular.
+Public acknowledgment of a station in could cause its Islamic fundamentalist population to react negatively and demand that our station be closed.
 If the station were closed, the U.S. Government would lose intelligence on the conflict, stability and Islamic extremism.
 (S)